physrisk/website-source/articles/2023/wont-be-teaching-matlab.md

 it, even if the end result looks terrible.
 It is a sign that I need to adjust things (font size usually), but how to convince [Matlab](/tag/matlab/) to do what I want?
-My colleague, who uses [Matlab](/tag/matlab/) simply advised to use PDF editors to adjust the figure to my liking...
-Why should I bother?
-I have developed few hacks to circumvent the problem, but they break from one [Matlab's](/tag/matlab/) version to another.
+My colleague, who uses [Matlab](/tag/matlab/) on daily basis simply advised me to use PDF editors to adjust the figure to my liking...
+Why should I do this manual labor?
+I have already spent time writing a program to do the figure.
+In the end, I have developed few hacks to circumvent this particular problem, but they break from one [Matlab's](/tag/matlab/) version to another, and do not work at all if I want to make figures of strange dimensions (for example, extremely long figures).

 My other issue with [Matlab](/tag/matlab/) was its lack of "stability".
 During the first year I have made my slides and wanted to reuse them (with